Sanchitshrma/Wanderlust/README.md

-**Wanderlust Overview**:
+**NomadNest Overview**:
-Wanderlust is an innovative platform that connects travelers with unique accommodations worldwide.
+NomadNest is an innovative platform that connects travelers with unique accommodations worldwide.
 The website offers a seamless user experience, allowing hosts to list their properties and guests to find and book stays tailored to their preferences.
 It emphasizes ease of use with features like robust search filters, interactive maps, and detailed property listings.
-With a clean design and user-friendly interface, Wanderlust caters to both hosts seeking to monetize their spaces and travelers looking for memorable experiences.
+With a clean design and user-friendly interface, NomadNest caters to both hosts seeking to monetize their spaces and travelers looking for memorable experiences.

-**Wanderlust - Tech Overview**
+**NomadNest - Tech Overview**

-Wanderlust is built using a modern tech stack to ensure performance, scalability, and a smooth user experience:
+NomadNest is built using a modern tech stack to ensure performance, scalability, and a smooth user experience:

 1. **Frontend**:
    - **HTML**: For structuring the website and ensuring semantic markup.